ColoradoDemography/CensusAPI_Map_2015/README.md

 ***
 ##Contributing
 There are a lot of technical details that need to be explained about how this program is organized.
 See [Technical Notes](TechnicalNotes.md) for more information.

+To add more categories, add the necessary json records to the datatree and tableflavor js files